CRUSADERS ATHLETIC CLUB

 "This is a fantastic welcoming running club for people of any level/ability.
 The facilities are amazing, the coaches expert and friendly and the atmosphere is supportive and encouraging.
 I’ve met the best people and improved my running significantly through joining Crusaders!"

-"I found the coaches and the member to be very friendly and welcoming.
-There is many different groups and levels so there is always someone to train with no matter what level you are."
+"I found the coaches and the members to be very friendly and welcoming.
+There are many different groups and levels so there is always someone to train with, no matter what level you are."

 Navigation